 Evelyn Rapin, OSA is holding an exhibition in Kingston at Studio 22 Open Gallery in the Market Square from September 10 to October 12, 2019.
 Everyone is invited to attend.

 The artwork is inspired by Marjan Mozetich’s wonderful compositions.
 Last year Evelyn attended his concert at the Isabel Bader Centre for the Performing Arts.
 The chosen pieces, the impressive musicians, and the amazing acoustics made for an inspirational evening.
-In addition to drawings and paintings in this exhibition, there are some new media prints derived from original paintings of mine, which are further enhanced through digital colorization.
+In addition to drawings and paintings in this exhibition, there are some new media prints derived from original paintings, which are further enhanced through digital colorization.

 Address: 30 Peter Street South, Orillia, ON L3V5A9 Phone: +1 (705) 326-2159

 Exhibition Date: November 8, 2019 – January 22, 2020